Israeli Startup UBQ Says It Has The Answer To Recycling & The Circular Economy

 Antonis Mavropoulos, a Greek chemical engineer who is president of the International Solid Waste Association, tells The Washington Post, “If we want to advance to a more sustainable future, we don’t only need new technologies, but new business models.
 In this case, we have a byproduct worth a very good price in the market.”
 Tato Bigio says the company is already generating a positive revenue stream.

 Duane Priddy, CEO of the Plastic Expert Group and a former principal scientist at Dow Chemical, is more measured in his assessment.
-“Although we remain skeptical, we look forward to evaluating UBQ products and continuing to learn more about the UBQ technology to further validate their findings and broad applications.”
+He tells The Washington Post, “Although we remain skeptical, we look forward to evaluating UBQ products and continuing to learn more about the UBQ technology to further validate their findings and broad applications.”
 If the technology proves commercially viable, “it could be a game changer for the global environment,” he says.

-UBQ recently asked Swiss environmental consulting firm Quantis to evaluate its process.
-Quantis found that keeping decomposing organic waste out of landfills and using it to create second generation plastics could significantly cut methane, the gas that in the short term contributes more to global warming than carbon dioxide.
-Substituting a ton of UBQ’s pellets for the same amount of polypropylene saves the equivalent of about 15 tons of carbon dioxide emissions it says, Adding as little as 10% of the material can make the result carbon neutral, depending on the type of plastic being created.
+Recently Swiss environmental consulting firm Quantis evaluated its process and determined that keeping decomposing organic waste out of landfills and using it to create second generation plastics could significantly cut methane.
+For every ton pellets created by the UBQ process, about 15 tons of carbon dioxide are avoided.
+Adding as little as 10% of the material can make the result carbon neutral, depending on the type of plastic being created.

-UBQ is tight-lipped about its technology, but biotechnology expert Oded Shoseyov, a professor at Hebrew University, says melting plastics and waste creates a homogeneous substance strengthened by fibers in the organic ingredients.
-The trash arriving at the plant is sorted and culled, starting by pulling out large objects like shoes and coffee pots that don’t belong in the refuse stream.
-Then it passes through a process that separates out ferrous and nonferrous metals, then glass and rocks, before it is shredded into a grayish brown confetti.
+UBQ is tight-lipped about its technology, but biotechnology expert Oded Shoseyov, a professor at Hebrew University, tells The Washington Post that melting plastics and waste together creates a homogeneous substance strengthened by fibers in the organic ingredients.

-What happens next depends on the needs of the end user.
-If the material is going to be used in injection molding, elements that could damage delicate molds are removed.
-But if the material’s final fate is composite bricks that can be used in construction, the sorting is less rigorous.

-The conversion stage takes place in a building where as much as 5 tons of waste are fed into a multi-chamber reactor that sits behind a closed sliding door to block prying eyes.
-Temperatures up to 400º C break down the organic matter into its core elements.
-It is then re-engineered into a matrix through a secret chemical and physical process that results in what Bigio calls “a thermoplastic, composite, bio-based, sustainable, climate-positive material” — a gray powder that feels like ashes.
-The final stage turns that powder into long, spaghetti-like strands that are cooled and cut into round or cylindrical pellets in an array of colors as specified by customers.
+The conversion process uses temperatures up to 400º C to break down any organic matter.
+UBQ’s proprietary process results in “a thermoplastic, composite, bio-based, sustainable, climate-positive material” that emerges as long, spaghetti-like strands that are then cooled and cut into round or cylindrical pellets.
+Those pellets are then colored to meet the requirements of customers.

-UBQ has publicly acknowledged only one customer, an Israeli company named Plasgad that makes pallets, crates, and other products.
-In August, UBQ announced that 2,000 Plasgad-manufactured recycling bins were headed to the Central Virginia Waste Management Authority.
-Those bins, made with UBQ pellets, can be recycled in the future using the UBQ process.
+UBQ’s only known customer is an Israeli company named Plasgad that makes pallets, crates, and other products.
+The Washington Post reports that 2,000 recycling bins manufactured by Plasgad have been shipped to the Central Virginia Waste Management Authority.

-The company says it is in advanced talks with numerous multinational corporations interested in utilizing its material.
-Prominent names are on its board as advisers, including Roger Kornberg, a Stanford professor and Nobel laureate for chemistry.
-It is continuing to investigate new applications and test characteristics like durability.
-UBQ says its material doesn’t break down and can have more than half a dozen lives, unlike most plastics, which can be recycled only once or twice before they degrade too much to be of further use.
+The company tells The Washington Post that plastics made from its pellets don’t break down the way conventional plastics do and can have more than half a dozen lives.
+Most conventional plastics can be recycled only once or twice before they degrade too much to be of further use.

-The facility can produce about 1 ton of UBQ material per hour, which works out to about 7,000 tons annually.
-Another site, with annual capacity of up to 100,000 tons, is being planned and Bigio says the process can scale up quickly and easily.
-Demand is huge, he says, with the global plastic injection industry being a $325 billion a year market.
-Bigio declines to give specifics but says the company is already profitable.
+The facility in Kibbutz Tze’Elim is capable of producing one ton of UBQ material per hour, which works out to about 7,000 tons annually.
+Bigio tells The Washington Post the company’s proprietary process can scale up easily.
+In fact, his company is planning another facility with an annual capacity of 100,000 tons.
+He won’t give specifics, but says the company is already profitable.

 Follow CleanTechnica on Google News.

-Note: [Update: This story, originally published on November 18, has been modified to clarify that The Washington Post is the source of the information that follows.]